scifi6546/cs-a321/2/writeup.md

 # Diffiulties
 I had a lot of difficulty debugging my file system and making sure that it does not corrupt itself.
 # Testing
+I tested the code by attempting to use the file system in a normal way.
+When some strange behivor was found it was noted and it was duplicated with simpler actions inoder to find out exactly what broke.